Dysphagia

 Treatment

-Treatment for dysphagia depends on the type or cause of your swallowing disorder.
+Treatment for dysphagia depends on the type of dysphagia or the underlying condition causing dysphagia.
+Treatments may include:

-- Learning swallowing techniques.
-You also might learn ways to place food in your mouth or position your body and head to help you swallow.
-Exercises and new swallowing techniques might help if your dysphagia is caused by neurological problems such as Alzheimer's disease or Parkinson's disease.
+- Swallowing techniques.
+You might learn ways to place food in your mouth or position your body and head to help you swallow.

-Medicines.
+- Medicines.
 Difficulty swallowing caused by GERD can be treated with prescription medicines to reduce stomach acid.
-You might need to take these medicines for a long time.
+Corticosteroids and other medicines may be prescribed to treat inflammation of the esophagus.
+Muscle relaxants may help manage muscle spasms.

 Severe dysphagia

-If difficulty swallowing prevents you from eating and drinking enough and treatment doesn't allow you to swallow safely, a feeding tube may be recommended.
+A feeding tube may be recommended if difficulty swallowing prevents you from eating and drinking enough or if treatment doesn't allow you to swallow safely.
 A feeding tube provides nutrients without the need to swallow.

 Lifestyle and home remedies